Diocese of Tuam, Limerick and Killaloe: Overview and history

 When the Church of England and the Roman Catholic Church broke communion, it was established by the state as the established church.
 Later, by decree of the Irish Parliament, the Church of Ireland became the independent State Church of the Kingdom of Ireland.
 It assumed possession of most Church property (and so retained a great repository of religious architecture and other items, though some were later destroyed).
 The substantial majority of the population remained faithful to Roman Catholicism, despite the political and economic advantages of membership in the state church.
 The English-speaking minority mostly adhered to the Church of Ireland or to Presbyterianism.

 On 13 April 1834, the diocese of Killala and Achonry was united to the Archdiocese of Tuam.
 On the death of Archbishop Trench of Tuam in 1839, the Province of Tuam was united to the Province of Armagh and the see ceased to be an archbishopric and became a bishopric with Thomas Plunket becoming the first bishop of Tuam, Killala and Achonry.
 Meanwhile, in 1833, the two provinces of Dublin and Cashel were merged.
 Over the centuries, a number of dioceses were merged (see below), in view of declining membership.
 It is for this reason that the united diocese has five cathedrals.

 In 2019, the Church of Ireland General Synod agreed to amalgamate the two dioceses upon the retirement of their incumbent bishops.
 These retirements took place in 2021, and in 2022, Burrows was elected as the first bishop of Tuam, Limerick and Killaloe.
 He finished his service in the Diocese of Cashel, Ferns and Ossory in April 2022 and was installed in the united diocese that same month.
 Despite being the largest single diocese in area, the two prior dioceses each saw the lowest average Sunday attendance of any Church of Ireland dioceses with just 612 in attendance in Tuam, Killala and Achonry and 1,205 in attendance in Limerick and Killaloe, according to the most recently available Church of Ireland census data.
-The united diocese's attendance of 1,817 make it the second-least-attended diocese in the Church of Ireland after Meath and Kildare.
+The united diocese's attendance of 1,817 makes it the second-least-attended diocese in the Church of Ireland after Meath and Kildare.